Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 4

-The lemma directly follows from the combination of \eqref{eq:1D-cluster-1a} and \eqref{eq:1D-cluster-1c}. \end{proof} \\ \\ To complete the proof of the theorem, the last step is to prove the analog of Lemma \ref{lem:1D-cluster-1} when the second set of inequalities in \eqref{eq:1D-cluster-1} does not hold.
-This includes in particular all the payoff matrices that satisfy \eqref{eq:clustering}.
+To complete the proof of the theorem, the last step is to prove the analog of Lemma~\ref{lem:1D-cluster-1} when the second set of inequalities in \eqref{eq:1D-cluster-1} does not hold.
+This includes in particular all the payoff matrices that satisfy \eqref {eq:clustering}.
 This case is rather delicate since a player of either type cannot change her strategy whenever her two nearest neighbors and next two nearest neighbors all four follow the same strategy.
 In particular, two particles next to each other annihilate at a positive rate only if there is a third particle nearby so the idea of the proof is to show that we can indeed bring sets of three consecutive particles together.
-Figure \ref{fig:cluster} gives an illustration of this problem: boundaries by pair repulse each other and at least three particles are necessary to induce annihilation.
+Figure~\ref{fig:cluster} gives an illustration of this problem: boundaries by pair repulse each other and at least three particles are necessary to induce annihilation.